 Tonto, the painted gelding of the bunch, was the first to make it under saddle, and he spent the entire 2018 season leading trail riders, pushing cows and learning to be roped on, dragging logs and crossing creeks.
 The other four, a gelding and three mares, have inspired visitors to Paws Up through demonstrations and interactive workshops where guests were able to assist in gentling and desensitizing these animals to human interaction.

 It’s been an awe-inspiring journey of discovery and transformation as the mustangs have acclimated to their new home.
 We can’t wait to introduce you to the newest members of our family.

 We appreciate your interest in The Resort at Paws Up.
 We have seen a high demand for reservations this year.
 Our online booking calendar reflects the most-updated availability for the summer season.
-If you are inquiring about June, July or August reservations, we still have options for a “2-in-1 stay,” where you can experience two different accommodations by staying a few nights in each (with a 4-night minimum stay).
+If you are inquiring about June, July or August reservations, we are completely committed for the 2021 summer season and are actively booking for next year’s summer season.

-For an adults-only stay at our new resort, the green o, please view our online availability HERE . (the green o opens on June 1, 2021.)
+For an adults-only stay at our new resort, the green o, please view our online availability here.

 To continue on to Paws Up reservations click HERE.